 This short anime is a story of a girl who lives in a post-apocalyptic digital world.
-An interplanetary collision destroyed her first real world but she continued living on a space capsule, which seems to be made by her father.
+An interplanetary collision destroyed her first real-world but she continued living on a space capsule, which seems to be made by her father.
 However, she hopes that someone out there will contact her.
-Though residing in an infinite loneliness, she is happy that her memories of her family remain intact.
+Though residing in infinite loneliness, she is happy that her memories of her family remain intact.

 There have been rumors of a 12 episode anime adaptation, but it is still unconfirmed.

 Certainly, there are lots of great anime shows out there, but only selected ones can get to the spotlight.
 For me the most awesome anime of the year 2016 is Konosuba.
 The hilarious moments and the delivery of jokes in splendid.
 The anime characters are perfect and the second season is a must watch.